Gradient-based Bi-level Optimization for Deep Learning: A Survey

 The updated model parameters are expected to perform well on the validation set:

 This forms a bi-level optimization problem as shown in Figure~\ref{fig: maml}.
 MAML is applicable to a wide range of learning tasks including classification, regression, etc. A single initialization may not be able to generalize to all tasks and thus some research work propose to learn different initialization for different tasks.
-The method~\cite{vuorio2019multimodal} modulates the initialization according to the task mode and adapts quickly by gradient updates.
-The approach in~\cite{yao2019hierarchically} clusters tasks hierarchically and adapts the initialization according to the cluster.
+The method~\citep{vuorio2019multimodal} modulates the initialization according to the task mode and adapts quickly by gradient updates.
+The approach~\citep{yao2019hierarchically} clusters tasks hierarchically and adapts the initialization according to the cluster.
 According to the task formulation, maybe only part of the model parameters need to be updated, which can save much memory considering millions of parameters for the model.
-The work in~\cite{lee2019melu} fixes the user embedding and item embedding and only updates the interaction parameters in the meta-learned phase.
-The method~\cite{rusu2018meta} proposes to map the high dimensional parameter space to a low-dimensional latent where they can perform MAML.
-Besides, some analyses~\cite{zou2021unraveling} are also proposed for choosing the inner loop learning rate.
-Last but not least, domain knowledge such as biological prior~\cite{yao2021functionally} can also be incorporated into the MAML modeling where they propose a region localization network to customize the initialization to each assay. \cite{tack2022metalearning} adapt the temporal ensemble of the meta-learner to generate the target model. \cite{hiller2022on} develop a novel method to increase adaptation speed inspired by preconditioning. \cite{guan2022finegrained} analyze modern meta-learning algorithms and give a detailed analysis of stability and generalization.
+The work~\citep{lee2019melu} fixes the user embedding and item embedding and only updates the interaction parameters in the meta-learned phase.
+The method~\citep{rusu2018meta} proposes to map the high dimensional parameter space to a low-dimensional latent where they can perform MAML.

+Besides, some analyses~\citep{zou2021unraveling} are also proposed for choosing the inner loop learning rate.
+Last but not least, domain knowledge such as biological prior~\citep{yao2021functionally} can also be incorporated into the MAML modeling where they propose a region localization network to customize the initialization to each assay. \citet{tack2022metalearning} adapt the temporal ensemble of the meta-learner to generate the target model. \citet{hiller2022on} develop a novel method to increase adaptation speed inspired by preconditioning. \citet{guan2022finegrained} analyze modern meta-learning algorithms and give a detailed analysis of stability.